 Caitlin has been studying, performing and teaching drum set, congas, timbales and bata drums for over 15 years.
 In 2009, she completed a Master of Music degree in Afro-Latin music.
 She studied Afro-Cuban bata drums with master Cuban drummer and singer Lazaro Galarraga for over ten years, and her teachers include world-class drum set players Chris Coleman and Phillip “Fish” Fisher.

-Caitlin currently performs and records with world-renowned Ghanian xylophone player, SK Kakraba; rising East LA soul rock group The Altons; world soul group Cuicani; soul artist Clark Dark; pop artist Holland Greco, and a variety of other artists and bands.
-Through her work with The Altons, she has had the opportunity to work in the studio with producer Gabe Roth, co-founder of Daptone Records; Wayne Gordon, producer and engineer at Daptone subsidiary Wick Records; and Tommy Brenneck, guitarist for Budos Band and founder of Dunham Records.
-She has also recorded drums and percussion on several songs for artists on Miami-based label, Mango Hill Records.
+Caitlin currently performs and records with The Altons, El Domingo, Nick Pagan, and various other artists and bands.
+She has had the opportunity to work in the studio with producer Gabe Roth, co-founder of Daptone Records; Wayne Gordon, producer and engineer at Daptone subsidiary Wick Records; and Tommy Brenneck, guitarist for Budos Band and founder of Dunham Records.

 Sign up to her mailing list for updates, or fill out the form in the contact section of this site for studio, performance, or education inquiries.